Alvin and the Chipmunks: "Witch Doctor"

 In 1958, Ross Bagdasarian Sr. released a novelty song (as David Seville) about being unsuccessful at love until he found a witch doctor who told him how to woo his woman.
 Seville had bought a tape recorder and he experimented recording himself at different speeds to create a duet between him and the witch doctor.
 The voice of the witch doctor was in fact Seville's own voice, sung slowly but recorded at half speed on the tape recorder, then played back at normal speed, thereby speeding up the voice into a high-pitched squeaky one.
+The name for the high speed voices came from Bagdasarian's children Carol, Ross Jr., and Adam who remarked that the sped up voices sounded like chipmunks which led to Bagdasarian setting on them as the characters and names after previously considering rabbits or butterflies.

 The song was a hit, holding number one for three weeks in the Billboard Hot 100 chart, ranked by Billboard as the No. 4 song for 1958.
 Bagdasarian re-recorded the song for the second Chipmunks album, Sing Again with the Chipmunks, in 1960.

 Bagdasarian (again as Seville) recorded a follow-up song, "The Bird on My Head", singing a duet with his own sped-up voice as the bird.
 It also reached the Top 40, peaking at No. 34.
 While driving in Sequoia National Park, Bagdasarian saw a chipmunk dash in front of him.
 That moment inspired him to create his chipmunk characters.
 He again used the same technique to pitch up the voice to create the chipmunks.

 "The Chipmunk Song"

 After the success of "Witch Doctor", Liberty Records asked Bagdasarian to create another successful novelty record.
 He then came up with three singing chipmunks who were named after executives at Liberty Records: Alvin (named after Al Bennett), Simon (named after Simon Waronker), and Theodore (Ted Keep).
-The Chipmunks first officially appeared on the scene in a novelty record released in late fall 1958 by Bagdasarian.
+The Chipmunks first officially appeared in a novelty record released in late fall 1958 by Bagdasarian.
 The song, originally listed on the record label (Liberty F-55168) as "The Chipmunk Song (Christmas Don't Be Late)", featured the singing skills of the chipmunk trio.
 The novelty record was highly successful, selling 4.5 million copies in seven weeks, eventually selling 12 million copies.
 The song launched the careers of its chipmunk stars.
 The song won three Grammy Awards in 1958 and was nominated for Record of the Year.
 "The Chipmunk Song" appeared on the Chipmunks' debut album, Let's All Sing with the Chipmunks, in 1959, and was repeated on Christmas with the Chipmunks, released in 1962.